13078326j/Tut12-Group2/Report.md

 ## Executive Summary
 #### Purpose of the report
+A major travel company performs sales of holiday packages.
+Currently they offer services through their in-house call management centre (CMC).
+With this, Relationship Managers from the company are able to provide information on particular travel packages as well as perform sales to their end-customers and potential customers.

 This report analyzes and evaluates the Call Management Center's program by creating a new improved information system for a major travel company.
 This aims to translate raw data into usable information which will be used by Call Management Center to make decisions.